 Risk and trade-offs

-Highlights where classic models need adaptation for modern cloud workloads.
+Highlights where classic models need adaptation for modern workloads and operational limits.

 Detailed analysis